ST4RC4NDIES/ST4RC4NDIES/README.md

 **other** ;; i dont kin but being associated with linhardt von hevring, rockstar cookie, mettaton, jevil, spamton &&. rouxls kaard is neat

+***don't call me names like whore / slut even as a joke lol***

+**interaction / ship interaction** ;; i'm ok with tonton - int is ok just dont be a freak. if i interact with you when you're norton, or am sitting with a norton, don't assume it's tonton interaction though

-tonton int is ok just dont be a freak, ship int in general ok unless specified otherwise
+ship int in general ok unless specified otherwise

 i am OKAY with hxs but i dont like joscarl, haseli, antoniodrew, luchinort or jacknaib, sorry.
 I SHIP ADAEMIL but only if ppl aren't freaks about it.
 EmiEmily / any kreacher ships dni ( freacher included )